 District 3.
 District 3 will consist of Blue River, Brandywine, and Sugar Creek Brown and Jackson Townships, Hancock County, Indiana, and two (2) three (3) Directors will serve District 3 with each being a resident of one of the District 3 townships both at the time of election or appointment and during the entire term of his or her service;

 District 4.
-At Large Directors will consist of six (6) irectors any of the townships in Hancock County, Indiana, both at the time of election or appointment and during the entire term of his or her service.
+At Large Directors will consist of six (6) Directors with each residing in any of the townships in Hancock County, Indiana, both at the time of election or appointment and during the entire term of his or her service.

 District 5 4.
 District 5 4 will consist of three (3) 4-H adult club leaders or Project Superintendent in Hancock County, Indiana, who need not reside in Hancock County, Indiana, but must serve as a 4-H adult leader or Project Superintendent in Hancock County, Indiana, both at the time of election and during the entire term of service;